 In the second case, you quickly do the mental calculus:

-The answer pops in your mind… you make the next decision… stay or go?
+The answer pops into your mind, and you make the next decision: Stay or go?
 If you stay, do you go upstream or down?

 So, here’s the proposal.
-Each of us should leave a card or a piece of paper in the dashboard that simply says “Gone Upstream” or “Gone Downstream”.
-If we did that, then the math would be easy on which way to go to enjoy more space and not risk stacking up like a bunch of legos.
+Each of us should leave a card or a piece of paper in the dashboard that says “Gone Upstream” or “Gone Downstream”.
+If we did that, then the math would be easy, especially on which way to enjoy more space and not risk stacking up like a bunch of Legos.
 In addition to warning off other fishermen, this has the side benefit of safety.
 If they ever have to come looking for you, it would make your rescue quicker if the team knew which direction to search.

 I am going to implement this strategy this weekend.
 Hope others do as well.